tier4/caret_doc/docs/tips/get_callbacks.md

 ```

 - The 'get_callbacks()' function gets callbacks that match the argument string and callback name.
+- If there is no match callbacks, The 'get_callbacks()' function warn and may show similar callbacks name when there is no match callbacks.
 - The 'get_callbacks()' function can contain '*' or '?' as regular expression.
 NOTE: The 'get_callbacks()' function can't use other regular expresion like '+'.

 ## Usage